anacidre/AngularWorkshop/Step 4: Data Binding.md

 ```
 We can see that we are using interpolation ` {{coffee.price}}` to access the price of the coffee.
 We have seen interpolation in previous steps already.

 The target will be the onClick method that is defined in the coffee-menu.component.ts.
-So let's add that before our construtor
+So let's add that before our constructor

 ```
 onClick(index) {